 What Exactly Is Inflation?

 Put simply, inflation means that the price of bread will be higher tomorrow than it is today.
-So lenders tend to increase interest rates when they lend money, given that borrowers will be paying the money back when those dollars will buy less.
+So lenders may increase their interest rates during times of high inflation, given that borrowers will be paying the money back when those dollars will buy less.
 That’s one reason inflation and many interest rates have typically risen or fallen in step with each other.

 What Does Inflation Mean for Student Loans?

 There are exceptions.
-If a borrower took out a variable-rate private student loan, it’s likely that inflation will lead to higher interest rates, which will translate into higher interest rates that the borrower has to pay.
-But if the borrower has a fixed-rate private student loan and her salary keeps up with the pace of inflation, then inflation can be helpful.
+If a borrower took out a variable rate private student loan, it’s likely that inflation will lead to higher interest rates, which will translate into higher interest rates that the borrower has to pay.
+But if the borrower has a fixed-rate private student loan and their salary keeps up with the pace of inflation, then inflation can be helpful.

-So, with the specter of inflation looming over the economy, it’s worth checking to see if your private student loan has a fixed or variable rate.
+With the Federal Reserve in 2023 still aiming to cool down inflation or Consumer Price Index (CPI) growth, it’s worth checking to see whether your private student loan has a fixed or variable rate.